ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/implementation-notes.md

 ## Repository-specific identifiers

-_Root Data Entities_ MAY also have additional repository specific identifiers, described using [Contextual Entities](../contextual-entities.md) using a [PropertyValue], with a [name] that identifies the repository and the [identifier] as a value.
+_Root Data Entities_ MAY include repository-specific identifiers, described using [Contextual Entities](../contextual-entities.md) using a [PropertyValue], with a [name] that identifies the repository and the [identifier] as a value.
 The _same_ identifier MAY be used in multiple different repositories and effectively namespaced using the `name` of the `ProperyValue`.

 ```json
 {